Emmotes/ic_spoilers/docs/krond.md

 {
     "id": 862,
     "name": "War Magic",
     "description": "Krond leaps out and attacks the front-most target with his bonded warhammer.
-If you have a cantrip feat equipped, he then casts the given cantrip.", "long_description": "",
+If you have a Cantrip Feat equipped, he then casts the given Cantrip.", "long_description": "",
     "graphic_id": 0,
     "target": "front",